Alibaba picks U.S. for IPO; in talks with six banks for lead roles

 Separately, sources told Reuters that Alibaba is in discussions with Citigroup, Credit Suisse, Deutsche Bank, Goldman Sachs Group, J.P.
 Morgan, and Morgan Stanley for lead underwriting roles.

-Most of the six banks are to set to win the coveted role of joint global coordinator, added the sources, who were not authorized to discuss the matter publicly.
+Most of the six banks are to set to win the coveted role of joint global coordinator, added the sources, who were not authorised to discuss the matter publicly.

-Analysts estimate the Hangzhou, China-based company has a value of at least $140 billion, and the IPO proceeds could exceed $15 billion, Reuters previously reported.
+Analysts estimate the Hangzhou, China-based company has a value of at least $140 billion (84 billion pounds), and the IPO proceeds could exceed $15 billion, Reuters previously reported.
 The deal would be a huge coup for the six banks, as it would yield an estimated $260 million in underwriting fees, assuming 1.75 percent commission, and catapult them in league table rankings.

 Alibaba declined to comment on the banks working on the deal.
 The banks mentioned in the report either declined comment or did not respond to Reuters' requests for a comment.